SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 11. Testing and Resolving Lockouts

-**Purpose / Skills Demonstrated:**
+**Explanation:**
-Simulating failed logins and unlocking accounts teaches incident response, troubleshooting, and service desk workflows.
+Testing lockouts confirms that the policy is active.
+Unlocking accounts shows the process for restoring access and demonstrates account management skills.

 **Instructions:**
-Log out of admin → log in as new user and fail login to trigger lockout.
+Log out of admin account → log in as user and fail login to trigger lockout.
 On DC1: ADUC → Find account → Properties → Unlock account → Apply.
 Verify login success.

 ![40  Now logout of the admin client and log back into CLIENT1 using the new user and  fail to login to force a lockout](https://github.com/user-attachments/assets/35e07d1d-14be-43f9-a390-6f619669f9d8)
 ![41  Locked out](https://github.com/user-attachments/assets/7008c529-3f66-42e8-8a19-78e285a06f1)